adamerikoff/dasht/README.md

-# Deshti: A Multi-Dialect Programming Language Interpreter
+# oQ: A Multi-Dialect Programming Language Interpreter

-Deshti (Дешті, meaning "plain" or "steppe" in Kazakh) is a programming language interpreter designed for script flexibility and cultural inclusivity.
+oQ is a programming language interpreter designed for script flexibility and cultural inclusivity.
 It delivers a dynamic and unified coding experience, allowing you to write code using different available programming language dialects within the same codebase, all without needing external preprocessors or complex build steps.

-Deshti is an experiment in lexical adaptability within a single language.
+oQ is an experiment in lexical adaptability within a single language.
 The goal is to enable developers to write code using keywords from different natural languages (or "dialects") and have the interpreter understand and execute it seamlessly.

 ---